pacslab/simfaas/docs/index.md

-Welcome to Serverless Performance Simulator's documentation!
+Welcome to Serverless Performance Simulator's documentation
 ============================================================

 This is a project done in [PACS Lab](https://pacs.eecs.yorku.ca/) aiming to develop